wrightmat/dnd-eberron/_ref/Magic.md

 ##### Dunamancy
 **Prerequisite**: Intelligence, Wisdom, or Charisma score of 13+

+You replace your class’ spell list with spells from the Dunamancy spell list.

-Your failures create stored potential, which you can unleash at crucial moments.
+In addition, your failures create stored potential, which you can unleash at crucial moments, granting you the following benefits:
 - You gain a Potential Pool represented by a number of d4s.
 - Building Potential: Whenever you miss an attack, fail a saving throw, or fail an ability check, add one d4 to your Potential Pool (max of your Proficiency Bonus).
 - Unleashing Potential: Before rolling an attack roll, ability check, or saving throw, you can spend any number of dice from the Potential Pool to add them to your roll.